 Exhibit Number Description 1.1 Form of Underwriting Agreement.
 2.1# Purchase Agreement by and among Cobham Defense Electronic Systems Corporation, Lockman Electronic Holdings Limited and Kiwi Stone Acquisition Corp., dated as of March 30, 2009, as amended.
 2.2# Agreement and Plan of Merger by and among M/A-COM Technology Solutions Inc., Optomai, Inc., Optomai Merger Sub, Inc. and the others parties named therein, dated April 7, 2011.
 3.1 Third Amended and Restated Certificate of Incorporation (currently in effect).
 3.2 Amended and Restated Bylaws (currently in effect).
 3.3 Fourth Amended and Restated Certificate of Incorporation (to be in effect following the closing of the offering).
 3.4 Second Amended and Restated Bylaws (to be in effect following the closing of the offering).
-4.1 Specimen of Common Stock Certificate.
-4.2 Amended and Restated Investor Rights Agreement, dated December 21, 2010, as amended.
+3.5 Certificate of Amendment to the Third Amended and Restated Certificate of Incorporation of M/A-COM Technology Solutions Holdings, Inc. 4.1 Specimen of Common Stock Certificate.
+4.2 Second Amended and Restated Investor Rights Agreement, dated February 28, 2012.
 4.3 Form of Common Stock Purchase Warrant issued on December 21, 2010.
 5.1 Opinion of Perkins Coie LLP.
 10.1+ Form of Indemnification Agreement between M/A-COM Technology Solutions Holdings, Inc. and each of its directors and executive officers.
 10.2+ M/A-COM Technology Solutions Holdings, Inc. Amended and Restated 2009 Omnibus Stock Plan.
 10.3+ Form of Incentive Stock Option Agreement under the M/A-COM Technology Solutions Holdings, Inc. 2009 Omnibus Stock Plan.
 10.4+ Form of Restricted Stock Agreement under the M/A-COM Technology Solutions Holdings, Inc. 2009 Omnibus Stock Plan.
 10.5+ M/A-COM Technology Solutions Holdings, Inc. 2012 Omnibus Incentive Plan (to be in effect following the closing of the offering).
 10.8+ M/A-COM Technology Solutions Holdings, Inc. 2012 Employee Stock Purchase Plan (to be in effect following the closing of the offering).
 10.9+ Offer of Employment Letter to Joseph Thomas, Jr., dated July 9, 2009, as amended.
 10.10+ Offer of Employment Letter to Charles Bland, dated February 8, 2011.
 10.11+ Offer of Employment Letter to Conrad Gagnon, dated May 1, 2009.
 10.12+ Offer of Employment Letter to Robert Donahue, dated July 16, 2009, as amended.
 10.13+ Offer of Employment Letter to Michael Murphy, dated September 28, 2009, as amended.
 10.14+ Management Services Agreement with GaAs Labs, LLC dated October 15, 2008, as amended.
 10.15 Credit Agreement by and among M/A-COM Technology Solutions Holdings, Inc., the lenders party thereto, JPMorgan Chase Bank, N.A., Barclays Capital, RBS Citizens, N.A. and Raymond James Bank, FSB, dated as of September 30, 2011.